 - Diarrhea, abdominal bloating and pain, or constipation

 - Iron-deficiency anemia, fatigue

 - Arthritis, or bone or joint pain

 - Itchy skin rash, usually on the elbows, knees, and buttocks

 Celiac disease is very treatable.
-Within weeks of starting a gluten-free diet, symptoms of celiac disease begin to cease and the small intestine begins to heal — but the affected individual must avoid gluten for the rest of their life.
+Within weeks of starting a gluten-free diet, symptoms of celiac disease begin to cease and the small intestine begins to heal — but you must avoid gluten for the rest of your life.

 You Have Non-Celiac Gluten Sensitivity

 For years, it was believed that the only condition triggered by gluten was celiac disease.
 Several recent studies, including one reported by the National Institutes of Health, confirm the existence of non-celiac gluten sensitivity.
-Symptoms of this condition mirror celiac disease — but intestinal damage does not occur.
-More studies are underway.
+Symptoms of this gluten intolerance mirror celiac disease — but intestinal damage does not occur.

 The only way to know for sure is to have diagnostic tests before you eliminate gluten from your diet.